 With this hypothesis, the research in the WBA approach is decomposed into:

-① Developing machine learning modules having the function of brain organs, and
+① Developing machine learning modules having the functions of brain organs, and

 as shown in Fig. 2.